 The previous soundbar products from Sony were a lot more docile for their good but not HT-ST5000.
-It may sound seismic and when the Games of Thrones dragons grumble it will have a frightening effect on the whole room.
+It may sound seismic in a way that when the Games of Thrones dragons grumble, it will have a frightening effect on the whole room.

-There’s a wireless subwoofer that provides a sound from 31.5 Hz to 50 Hz.
+That’s mainly due to the wireless subwoofer that provides a sound from 31.5 Hz to 50 Hz.
 Apart from the subwoofer, the soundbar itself goes to about 100Hz.
 With these specs, you will experience some of the best and most immersive audio from music and movies.

-There’s a Dolby surround mode which can be brilliant while identifying the element of 5.1 mixes and it will be distributing highly.
+There’s also a Dolby surround mode which is brilliant while identifying the element of 5.1 mixes – and it will be distributing highly.
 It has good settings for live events and concerts when a sense of immersive ambiance required.

-If you’re a music lover, this soundbar also has the precision to handle classics like Mozart as well.
+If you’re a music lover, this soundbar also has the precision to handle classics like Mozart.
 You may use as many MP3s as you like and there’s a way of restoring the quality in the compressed audio as well.

 Sony HT-ST5000 Review Conclusion

 Overall, the Sony ST5000 is definitely one of the best soundbars you can get with the new features it brings to the table.
 When you search for reviews on the best products to purchase, this is one of the excellent players in the field of soundbars.

 It supports Dolby Atmos, Dolby Digital, Dolby Digital Plus, has three HDMI inputs, one ARC output, a remote, superb drivers, subwoofer for bass and an easy setup for a Sony soundbar.

-The new provision for Spotify Connect and integrated Chromecast capabilities is welcome.
-The overhead audio effects are not consistent on the flip side but overall the Sony HT-ST5000 soundbar sounds great and justifies its expensive price.
+The new provision for Spotify Connect and integrated Chromecast capabilities is welcome as well.
+The overhead audio effects are not consistent on the flip side, but overall, the Sony HT-ST5000 Dolby Atmos soundbar sounds great and justifies its expensive price.

 Latest posts by Willie Greer (see all)